-On the following page is an example of the Private Dividend Yield Trust performance fee.
+Below is an example of the Private Dividend Yield Trust performance fee.
 It is a simplified example of how the performance fee is calculated in different scenarios.
-It is for illustration only and is not an indication of actual or forecast investment returns.
+It is for illustration only and is not an indication of an actual calculation made or a forecast investment return.